p0n1/epub_to_audiobook/README.md

 This project provides a command-line tool to convert EPUB ebooks into audiobooks.
 It uses the [Microsoft Azure Text-to-Speech API](https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-text-to-speech) to generate the audio for each chapter in the ebook.
 The output audio files are optimized for use with [Audiobookshelf](https://github.com/advplyr/audiobookshelf).

+*This project is developed with the help of ChatGPT.*

 ## Requirements

 - Python 3.6+